 The following list comprises the options to receive your COVID-19 vaccine in Orange County, Irvine, and our surrounding areas.
 This page will be updated as more options become known to the City of Irvine.
-Visit vaccines.gov to find vaccines near you.
+Visit vaccines.gov or vaccinateall58.com to find vaccines near you.
 Please pay attention to which website portal to use for registration purposes, as certain sites use particular registration and scheduling systems.
 A shareable vaccination resources flier for seniors is available in English, Farsi, Korean, Mandarin, and Spanish.

 |Irvine Vaccine Clinics||Third Vaccine Dose Information||OC Health Care Agency||Othena Portal|

 |Vaccination sites at Hospital Sites||Vaccination sites at Pharmacies||Other Vaccination sites||Other Resources|

 The Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) have authorized and recommended the first COVID-19 vaccines for kids younger than 5.
 Parents can schedule appointments at places such as their pediatricians’ offices, children’s hospitals, and pharmacies.
 Appointments are ramping up as more doses are shipped out, and every parent who wants a vaccine will be able to get one.
 Vaccines.gov is now live with vaccine availability and appointments increasing throughout the week.